Fraction & Decimal Equivalents Learning Track

 For us, working on learning computation for several operations at the same time has been a great way for our student to refresh and use the math facts he worked hard to master.

-Dr. Don will send this trophy and a personalized certificate to any student who completes ALL 16 LEARNING TRACKS.
-The first student in the world to earn this certificate and trophy for completing all 16 learning tracks in the Rocket Math Online Game was Addison H. of Whitehall, Wisconsin.
+Rocket Math will send this medallion* and a personalized certificate to any elementary student who completes ALL 16 LEARNING TRACKS.
+The first student in the country to earn this certificate for completing all 16 learning tracks in the Rocket Math Online Game was Addison H. of Whitehall, Wisconsin.

 Export their completed Learning Track Summary.

-To see if any of your students qualify, export the Learning Track Summary.
+To see if any of your elementary students qualify, export the Learning Track Summary.
+Here’s how to do this.
 A student who has completed all 16 Learning tracks will show their username listed with all 16 Learning Tracks completed all the way to Z.

 A qualifying record would look like this, showing all 16 learning tracks and all with a fully completed level of Z.